 Once again, the best viewing time is roughly from about two hours to one hour before sunrise.
 Unsure of your sunrise time?
 Or when nautical twilight begins?
 Check our almamac page.
 No matter where you live, the last hour of darkness just before dawn tends to feature the greatest number of meteors.

 Data gathered by the International Meteor Organization seems to suggest a possible connection between Jupiter’s 12-year orbit and the intensity of the Eta Aquarid meteors.
 Jupiter causes the Eta Aquarid meteor shower to put out a maximum number of meteors in 12-year periods, but to the best of our knowledge, astronomers aren’t expecting increased numbers of Eta Aquarid meteors in 2016.

 Every year, as Earth passes through the orbital path of Comet Halley, bit and pieces shed by this comet burn up in the Earth’s atmosphere as Eta Aquarid meteors.

-Bottom line: The 2015 Eta Aquarid meteor shower should be best on Wednesday, May 6, from 3 a.m. until dawn.
+Bottom line: The 2016 Eta Aquarid meteor shower should be at or near its best on May 6 from 3 a.m. until dawn.
 This shower favors the Southern Hemisphere, and the tropical and subtropical latitudes in the Northern Hemisphere.
-There will be a bright moon in the sky.
-Situate yourself in a wide moon shadow somewhere … shadow of a barn or side of a mountain.
+Best of all, the new moon on May 6 guarantees a dark sky watching the 2016 Eta Aquarid meteor shower.